AadiXD200/AIR_DRUMS/README.md

 - Ensure no other application is using your webcam
 - Try changing `camera_index` in `config.json` (try 0, 1, or 2)

-### Green objects not detected
+### Colored objects not detected
 - Ensure good lighting
-- Try adjusting HSV color values in `config.json`
-- Use a bright, solid green color
+- Use a bright, solid color (avoid transparent materials)
+- Try selecting a different color from the color picker
-- Check that the green object is clearly visible in the camera view
+- Check that the colored object is clearly visible in the camera view
+- For web app: Use the color picker to match your object's color

 ### No sound playing
 - Check that audio files exist in the `audio/` folder